aplteam/Cider/docs/Cider-User-Guide.md

 The expression will be executed after a project was opened.

-###### info_url

-If not empty this is expected to be a URL pointing to, say, a GitHub project.
-For information only.

 ###### make

-Empty or an expression that would create a new version of the project.
+Empty or an expression (relative to the project) that would create a new version of the project.

-The purpose is to tell anybody not familiar with the project how to create a new version by entering
+The purpose is to tell anybody not familiar with the project how to create a new version by entering:

 ```
       ]Cider.Make